Do you know your limits? retirement plan limits that is.

 With retirement plans, as with other facets of your business, it is important to understand and monitor limits imposed by various laws and regulations.
 One challenge in monitoring retirement plans limits, however, is that they are constantly changing.

 Each year in October, the IRS announces the cost-of-living adjustments (COLAs) that will apply for the following calendar year.
 In a separate pronouncement, the Social Security Administration announces the adjustment to the taxable wage base.
-This chart provides the limits for 2018 and illustrates how the limits have changed over the past few years for defined contribution plans.
+This chart provides the limits for 2018.
+It also illustrates how the limits have changed over the past few years for defined contribution plans.
 In some years, the increase in the cost-of-living index does not meet the statutory thresholds that trigger increased limits.

 2018 COLA INCREASES*

 Explanation of Plan Limits*You can find the complete IRS COLA Increase Table at